jonnonz1/nz-statute-book/acts/public/2014/airports-cost-recovery-for-processing-of-international-travellers-act-2014.md

   (e) a person travelling on an aircraft that is being used specifically for the military, diplomatic, or ceremonial purposes of a government:
   (f) a person in transit through New Zealand who—
-    (i) does not leave the transit, arrival, or departure area of the airport; or (ii) leaves the transit, arrival, or departure area of the airport only because of an interruption to a flight caused by unserviceability of an aircraft or other essential facility or caused by any other delay beyond the control of the person or the airline concerned:
+    (i) does not leave the transit, arrival, or departure area of the airport; or (ii) leaves the transit, arrival, or departure area of the airport only because of an interruption to a flight caused by unserviceability of an aircraft or other essential facility or caused by any other delay beyond the control of the person or the airline concerned.
-  (g) any other person or class of persons that the Minister responsible for the administration of the Civil Aviation Act 1990 specifies by notice in the Gazette under regulation 20(2)﻿(g) of the Civil Aviation Charges Regulations (No 2) 1991.
+  (g)

 **Cost recovery**